Are There Such Things as Sustainable Smartphones?

 Teracube (repairable Smartphones)

-TeraCube Thrive is a safe smartphone for children (child psychologists suggest age 11 is minimum age).
-This sets time limits with built-in location tracking and also blocks unsafe searches (and unapproved callers).
+TeraCube Thrive is a safe smartphone for children (child psychologists suggest age 11 is minimum age to have one).
+It includes time limits and location tracking, and can block unsafe searches and unapproved callers.

 giffgaff (affordable refurbished phones)

-giffgaff is a people-owned company that sells refurbished phones.
-The phones carry a 12-month warranty and you get free next-day delivery with 80% battery health.
-Search by brand and trade in your own old phone to help pay for the cost.
+giffgaff is a people-owned company that sells refurbished phones, with 12-month warranties and free next-day delivery.
+Search by brand and trade in your old phone to help pay for the cost.

 Grade Mobile (more refurbished phones)